jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 ## 6. Design Principles
-How does your design observe the SOLID principles?
-Provide a short description of the principles followed and give concrete examples from your classes.

-Grading criteria (6 points): Show correct understanding of SOLID principles; Provide enough details to justify how the principles were observed.

 ### Single Responsibility Principle
 *A class should have one and only one reason to change, meaning that a class should have only one job.*